a2stuff/a2d/desktop/README.md

 * Aux $1F80-$1FFF is a map of used/free icon numbers, as they are reassigned as windows are opened and closed.

+The Aux memory language card bank 2 ($D000-$DFFF) holds `FileRecord` entries, 32-byte structures which hold metadata for files in open windows.
+This duplicates some info in the `IconEntry` tables (e.g. name) but is used for operations such as alternate view types.

 ### Overlays

 `ovl1.s` etc